npm/couch-login/README.md

 If set, this method is called to delete the token when it should be discarded.

 Related to tokenGet and tokenSet.
-Takes a callback which should be called when the token is deleted.
+Takes a callback which MUST be called when the token is deleted.

 ### couch.ca